-Nationwide, bankruptcy filings are at an all-time high and Colorado ranks at the very top for the number of filings.
-For our management and property owner clients, this means that they are seeing more and more bankruptcies being filed by residents.
-It used to be that the Firm would get a few calls every month or so from clients whose residents filed bankruptcy.
-Now, we are getting a substantial number of calls every month where residents are filing for bankruptcy.
-Because a bankruptcy filing results in an automatic stay against creditors, including landlords, the filing brings an eviction action to an immediate halt.
-Short of waiting out the bankruptcy before evicting the resident, which can take up to 4 months while the resident lives in the property without paying rent, the only recourse the landlord has is to file specific paperwork with the Bankruptcy court to obtain permission to proceed with the eviction.
-The process usually takes about 4 weeks.
+If you’re a landlord, it’s likely that you’ll come across a tenant who files for bankruptcy at some point.
+Here at Tschetter Sulzer, we receive calls from landlords dealing with tenant bankruptcies on a weekly basis.
+A bankruptcy filing results in an automatic stay against creditors, including landlords, and brings an eviction action to an immediate halt.
+Short of waiting out the bankruptcy before evicting the tenant, which can take up to four months while the tenant lives in the property without paying rent, the only recourse the landlord has is to file specific paperwork with the bankruptcy court to obtain permission to proceed with the eviction.
+The process usually takes about six weeks.